thegetty/artists-things/content/things/bath.md

 [^20]: On Duplessis’s health problems, see Guiffrey, “Logements d’artistes au Louvre,” 189; and Belleudy, *Duplessis*, 96–97.
 See also {% thing 'Glasses' %}.

 [^21]: Belleudy, *Duplessis*, 103–4.
 For the cost of baths in the 1770s, see *Almanach parisien en faveur des étrangers et personnes curieuses*, ed.
 Daniel Roche (Saint-Étienne, Presse Universitaire de Saint-Étienne 2000), 117–18.
-On the bath boats on the Seine, see Reed Benhamou, “The Public Baths and the Press: Changing Behaviors in Eighteenth-Century Paris,” [[*SVEC*]] 371 (1999): 275–303.
+On the bath boats on the Seine, see Reed Benhamou, “The Public Baths and the Press: Changing Behaviors in Eighteenth-Century Paris,” {% abbr '*SVEC*' %} 371 (1999): 275–303.

 [^22]: See Antoine Furetière, *Dictionnaire universelle*, 3 vols.
 (The Hague: Husson, Johnson & Swart 1727), s.v.
 “Prière”: “se dit . . . par civilité des devoirs réciproques qu”on ne refuses point aux amis, aux voisins quand ils les demandent.’